UniPiTechnology/evok/docs/configs/evok_configuration.md

    - Source is in '.yaml' files in '/etc/evok/hw_definitions'.
    - examples: xS51, xS11,
    - For more information see [hw_definitions](./hw_definitions.md).
+ - scan_frequency:
+   - An optional parameter that determines how often values are read from the device.
+   - Default value is 50.

 ## Examples